Employee Privacy Notice

 - third parties such as regulators or Royal Thai Police for investigation purpose; and

 - websites/social media pages or those containing information made public by you (e.g. your own website or professional social media platform).

 If You Fail to Provide Your Personal Data

-Where we are required by law to process your Personal Data or need to process your Personal Data under the terms of a contract we have with you and you fail to provide your Personal Data when requested, we may not be able to perform the contract we have or plan to enter into with you (for example, contribution to social security fund).
-In this case, we may have to decline to employ or continue to employ you as our Staff, but we will notify you if this is the case at the time your Personal Data is collected.
+Where we are required by law to collect your information or need to collect your information under the terms of a contract we have with you and you fail to provide your information when requested, we may not be able to perform the contract we have or plan to enter into with you (for example, contribution to social security fund).
+In this case, we may have to decline to employ or continue to employ you as our Staff, but we will notify you if this is the case at the time your information is collected.